-I am constantly updating my suite of technology enabled vendors to offer the widest array of technology enabled legal services so as to reduce my fees for commoditized work.
-When my clients can save money. by using technology enabled vendors, they see me as a value added business partner rather than a tax.
+I am constantly updating my suite of vendors to offer the widest array of technology-enabled legal services so that my fees continue to reflect value.
+When my clients can save money by using technology-enabled vendors, they see me as a value-added business partner rather than a tax.

-I am also constantly updating my digital presence to communicate on a wide variety of issues and developments.
+I also constantly update my digital presence to communicate on a wide variety of issues and developments.
 I am a huge fan of videoblogs in addition to podcasts for communicating on legal, business and leadership topics.
-While my friends chuckle that I sometimes resemble millennials in my avid use of technology, I think to myself that I must be doing something right because many of my most disruptive clients are actually millennials.
+While my friends comment that I sometimes resemble millennials in my avid use of technology, I think to myself that I must be doing something right because many of my most disruptive clients are millennials.

-Like many of my friends and family members, I am leveraging Zoom heavily to communicate during the shelter-in-place period, and suspect that its use will persist post-COVID.
-As a lawyer and a friend, my clients need me to be available and share delicate information with me.
-Zoom allows me to do so with them and that is invaluable to my business.
+Like many of my friends and family members, I leveraged Zoom heavily to communicate during the shelter-in-place period, and suspect that its use will persist post-COVID.
+As a lawyer and a friend, my clients need me to be available and receive delicate information from them.
+Zoom has allowed me to do so with them and that is invaluable to my business.

-One new piece of software that I have begun integrating in my written work product to be more productive is Grammarly.
-This software helps me avoid obvious errors that might otherwise be overlooked in a sea of demands for my time.
+I also integrated Grammarly into my written work to be more productive.
+This software helps me avoid obvious errors that might otherwise be overlooked when the demands for my time are elevated.

 What is the one book that you recommend our community should read and why?

-While I am an avid reader, and devour works of both fiction and non-fiction work as part of my daily routine, there is one touchstone that I always return to: The Pilgrimmage, by Paolo Coelho, the legendary Brazilian writer.
-Stepping inside the author’s mind as he travels by foot from France to Santiago de Compostelo on a quest to find his “sword,” I am reminded that everyone must find their own path.
+While I am an avid reader and devour works of fiction and non-fiction work as part of my daily routine, there is one touchstone that I always return to The Pilgrimage, by Paolo Coelho, the legendary Brazilian writer.
+Stepping inside the author’s mind as he travels by foot from France to Santiago de Compostela on a quest to find his “sword,” I am reminded that everyone must find their own path.
 In the end, we discover that the extraordinary is always found in the ordinary and simple ways of everyday people.
-Part adventure, part guide to self-discovery, the book straddles between enchantment and insight.
-One of my favourite passages:
+Part adventure, part guide to self-discovery, the book straddles enchantment and insight.
+One of my favorite passages is this:

 “The busiest people I have known in my life always have time enough to do everything.
 Those who do nothing are always tired and pay no attention to the little amount of work they are required to do.
 They complain constantly that the day is too short.
 The truth is, they are afraid to fight the good fight.”

-Warren Buffet reminds us that no one can take away what you invest in yourself.
+Warren Buffet also reminds us that no one can take away what you invest in yourself.

 What is your favorite quote?